-iii.
+- iii.
 By March 15, the Dean of the Faculty/Vice President for Academic Affairs shall provide Department Chairs with a list of faculty in their departments who have been at the rank of Associate Professor for seven years or more.
 The Dean of the Faculty/Vice President for Academic Affairs shall provide CAPT COP with a list of all faculty who have been at the rank of Associate Professor for seven years or more.
-All Chairs shall assess eligibility of Associate Professors at least every two years after they have served seven years in rank.

-iv.
-In the case of a promotion candidate appointed 100 percent to an ID program, the ID Program Director shall perform those functions normally assumed by a v.
+All Chairs shall assess eligibility of Associate Professors at least every two years after they have served seven years in rank. - iv.
+In the case of a promotion candidate appointed 100 percent to an ID program, the ID Program Director shall perform those functions normally assumed by a Department Chair, and faculty on the ID PPC shall be consulted and shall write letters.
+All these letters shall be forwarded to CAPT COP. - v.
 For proportional tenure-track faculty appointments that are shared between two departments, a department and an ID program or two ID programs, CAPT COP will secure information concerning a candidate from all members of the ID Program Personnel Committee(s) and from all faculty in the department(s) involved.
-The Department Chair will represent the department's position and the Program Director(s) (or PPC Chair if the Director is the candidate) will represent the Program(s) position.
+The Department Chair will represent the department's position and the Program Director(s) (or PPC Chair if the Director is the candidate) will represent the Program(s) position. - vi Candidates being considered for promotion shall be sent a written notice by the Chair of CAPT COP that they are candidates for promotion. - vii All full-time faculty and those holding shared appointments in the departments concerned and in at least their third year of service (in ranks defined in Part One, Article VI [Appointments to the Faculty], Sections A [Tenure-Track Appointments] and E [Non-Tenure-Track Appointments], number 2b [Artist- or Writer-in-Residence] shall be consulted and shall write letters to the Chair.
+The Department Chair must also request letters from Program Directors and from other Department Chairs if the candidate has offered courses in other programs or departments.
+Individuals writing letters of evaluation for the candidate shall clearly state whether they do or do not recommend promotion, and why, according to the criteria for continued service.
+The Chair's letter shall present the Chair's individual position as well as the department's.
+All these letters shall be forwarded to CAPT COP.
+In the case of a promotion candidate appointed to an ID Program, the ID

-Department Chair, and faculty on the ID PPC shall be consulted and shall write letters.
+Program Director shall perform those functions normally assumed by a Department Chair, and faculty on the ID PPC shall be consulted and shall write letters.
 All these letters shall be forwarded to CAPT COP.